fbpx Skip to Content

 10. Word Mashups: The Magic of German Compound Words

 Germans love creating compound words to describe complex ideas succinctly.
 For example, “Fernweh” means longing for distant places, combining “fern” (far) and “weh” (pain).
-These compounds allow for precise and expressive language, often encapsulating detailed concepts in a single term.
+These compounds allow for precise and expressive language, often embodying detailed concepts in a single term.
 This characteristic of German showcases the language’s flexibility and creativity, making it a powerful tool for communication.

 11. False Friends Alert!
 Words That Mean Different Things in German